 You might have heard that installing solar panels on a flat roof can be more costly than putting them on a sloped roof, but is that true?

-In fact, a flat-roof installation may actually cost you less than a sloped-roof one.
+A flat-roof installation may cost you less than a sloped-roof one.
 This is because labor can be cheaper with a flat-roof installation, as there won’t be any steep-roof climbing.
-The laborers will move freely on your flat roof without the need for special equipment.
+The laborers will move freely on your flat roof without needing special equipment.

 You might not even need laborers if you’re the DIY type.
 There are plenty of tutorials online on how to install solar panels on a flat roof all by yourself or with the help of a friend.

-On the other hand, installing solar panels on a sloped roof all by yourself can be dangerous because you won’t be able to move freely and you’ll have to watch every step you take.
+On the other hand, installing solar panels on a sloped roof alone can be dangerous because you won’t be able to move freely, and you’ll have to watch every step you take.

 Is It Safe to Install Solar Panels on a Flat Roof?